Chapter 2: resources and transfers

 In the previous chapter, we discussed the basics of Vulkan.
 We learned how to:

-- see available devices
+- See available devices

-- create a connection to a device
+- Create a connection to a device

-- send commands to a device
+- Send commands to a device

-- add synchronization between commands
+- Add synchronization between commands

+Along the way, we discuss how Vulkan represents memories.
 The concept of memory in Vulkan is not self-evident.
-Vulkan natively supports very different kinds of devices such as classical discrete GPUs, integrated graphics chipsets and mobile GPUs (which are typically based on tiled architectures).
-One of the main differences between these systems lies in how they handle memory access.
+Vulkan natively supports very different kinds of devices such as classical discrete GPUs, integrated graphics chipsets and mobile GPUs.
+Something as simple as a memory access differ across distinct system.
+Furthermore, we introduce two important kinds of resources: the generic buffer type and the more specialized image type.

 Integrated graphics chipsets